1995parham/DB-Homework/README.md

 /* ERROR 1142 (42000): INSERT command denied to user 'netsec2'@'localhost' for table 'Table1' */
 INSERT INTO Table2 () VALUES ("1u2", "1p2"); /* this should work */
 ```

+9. Revoke the INSERT permission from the users and recheck your configuration.

 ```sh
 mysql -u root -p